hubmapconsortium/antibody-api/README.md

 ````bash
 $ docker push hubmap/antibody-api:0.1.0
 ````
-After you've created the numbered release (text after the colon above) you should save it in the project [Release](https://github.com/hubmapconsortium/antibody-api/releases) page.
+After you've created the numbered release you should save it in the project [Release](https://github.com/hubmapconsortium/antibody-api/releases) page.
+Github suggests that you prefix version tag begin with the letter 'v'.
+Also write some release notes instead of leaving it blank (it uses the git commit message in this case).

 ### Deploy the Saved Image
 Deploy the image that you saved on GitHub by using the '--no-build' optional argument.